-Use the Paste Special command to automatically add, divide or multiply specific amounts to numbers on a worksheet
+Use the Paste Special command to automatically add, divide, or multiply specific amounts to numbers on a Microsoft Excel worksheet.

 Without using formulas, you can add, subtract, multiply or divide all the numbers in a range by a specific amount.
 For example, in a price list, all the prices could be increased by $1.50, or the prices could be decreased by 5%.